Published Jun 29, 2021

 Safety.
 Elimination of all counterparty, settlement, delivery and payment risk.

 Security.
-Consensus-Driven Multi-Party Computation to eliminate wallet compromise.
+Consensus-Driven Multi-Party Computation to eliminate crypto wallet compromise.

 Transparency.
 All deposits and holdings within the network are 1-to-1 mapped to the underlying Layer 1 blockchain and visible through the Qredo block explorer.
 The solvency of the network is provable at all times.